EpsilonSolutions/netscaler-command-reference/docs/sc/sc-policy/sc-policy.md

 NO ACTION - Serve no alternative content.
 However, delay statistics are still collected for the configured URLs, and, if the Maximum Client Connections parameter is set, the number of connections is limited to the value specified by that parameter.
 (However, alternative content is not served even if the maxConn threshold is met).
 Possible values: ACS, NS, NOACTION

+<b>altContentSvcName</b>
+Name of the alternative content service to be used in the ACS action.

+<b>altContentPath</b>
+Path to the alternative content service to be used in the ACS action.

 ##Example